cmusatyalab/steeleagle/docs/quickstart/backend.md

 wget https://github.com/ultralytics/yolov5/releases/download/v7.0/yolov5m.pt
 # Start the backend!
 cd ..
-docker-compose up -d
+docker compose up -d
 ```

-Logs for the backend should be viewable by running `docker-compose logs -f <OPTIONAL_SERVICE_NAME>`.
-Ensure that you are seeing output from `docker-compose logs -f gabriel-server`.
+Logs for the backend should be viewable by running `docker compose logs -f <OPTIONAL_SERVICE_NAME>`.
+Ensure that you are seeing output from `docker compose logs -f gabriel-server`.
 This should log any new clients or drones connecting to the backend.

 If you would like to read more about backend customization or other logging features, see the complete backend guide [here]({{ site.baseurl }}{% link modules/cnc.md %}).
 Now that the backend is running, it's time to set up the simulation environment for the Parrot ANAFI.